Top 10 Best Cartoon Network Shows

 This show came out of nowhere and shattered my expectations of what was possible with cartoons.
 Besides Adventure Time and Phineas and Ferb, all the good cartoons seemed to be from the nineties.
 Then Regular Show went beyond the nineties' mold of greatness to prove not only that animation was still alive but also that it is still improving.

-The concept of the main characters being boring, lazy, 20-something-year-old roommates working a dead-end job as park custodians is incredibly creative and simple.
+The concept of the main characters being boring, lazy, twenty-something-year-old roommates working a dead-end job as park custodians is incredibly creative and simple.
 There is no funnier 15 minutes of television than "Caffeinated Concert," except maybe for "This Is My Jam."

-Oh my gosh, I can't believe that this wasn't first, or even in the top ten.
-This show is so unique.
-It made me ROFL more times than I can count.
-But at the same time, it has serious storylines, deep character exploration, and a level of maturity that kid-friendly shows rarely have.
 It deals with mature themes like loss, revenge, betrayal, and many others.
 If you squint, you will see parallels to subjects like drug use and racism.
 It's just such a good show, and the five main characters are all so completely different yet come together for a cause.
 There's something in this cartoon for everyone.

 Congratulations to the show for being in the top five, but I would definitely like to see it in the top three.
 The plot is stable, the animation is beautiful, and the characters are well-developed.
 There are amazing messages that go beyond being cheesy and easily forgotten.
 The show touches on issues like racism, drug use, mental instability, betrayal, revenge, and many more.
 I have grown up with this show and truly admire it.